Interesting Effects of Hypoxia in Cancer • CCT

 It is important to note that some individuals may not have any obvious risk factors but still develop a spinal tumor.

-Diagnosing a spinal tumor usually begins with a physical exam and imaging tests such as an MRI scan to confirm the presence of a tumor, determine its size and location, and identify any possible spread (metastatic tumors).
+Diagnosing a spinal tumor tends to begin with a physical exam and imaging tests such as an MRI scan to confirm the presence of a cancer, determine its size and location, and identify any possible spread (metastatic tumors).
 Diagnostic procedures may also include a biopsy or blood tests.
-A biopsy involves examining a sample of cancer under a microscope and determining if it is cancerous.
+A biopsy involves examining a cancer sample under a microscope and determining if it is cancerous.
 Blood tests measure levels of proteins that can indicate the presence of cancer cells in the body.

 It is important to note that spinal tumors can cause serious medical complications if left untreated.
 Diagnosis and treatment are crucial to managing this condition effectively and preventing any long-term damage or disability.